|

 Photographing pen beggars in India

 "- My recent trip to India provided me with a unique and eye-opening opportunity to photograph the pen beggars of India.
 I had heard stories of these individuals, many of whom have been living on the streets for years, relying on the kindness of passers-by to provide them with pens in exchange for their services.
 On the day of my trip to India, I went in search of pen beggars.
 After wandering around the streets, I eventually came across the boy in this photograph.
 His face and hands were rough and calloused, yet his eyes sparkled with a certain glint of hope.
-I was determined to capture his story and fully realize his plight", the Photographer says.
+I was determined to capture his story and fully realize his plight", the Photographer says again.

 "- As I got closer I could see in his eyes the sadness and desperation of his situation.
 I took several pictures of him and continued to ask questions about his life.
 His response was simple yet powerful like he was saying that he didn't want to beg, but he had to do something to survive.
 His felt possible words touched me deeply and I felt so inspired by his resilience.
 It was a humbling yet enlightening experience and it was an honor to document the everyday struggles of pen beggars throughout India.
 It's moments like these that remind me of the beauty of giving and how a simple act of kindness can truly make a difference in someone's life.
 This experience has taught me to never take anything for granted and boost of my appreciation for those I encounter in daily life", the Photographer says again.